yousefelassal/quote-cron/README.md

 > In all chaos there is a cosmos, in all disorder a secret order.

 > The ultimate promise of technology is to make us master of a world that we command by the push of a button.

+> I am not bothered by the fact that I am unknown.
+I am bothered when I do not know others.